utwente-db/QuestionMark/README.md

 This project can be downloaded for use.
 Please check ```MANUAL.md``` for a roadmap on how to run the benchmark tests.

-This project may be adapted for own use.
-It is planned to release this work under a CC license.
+QuestionMark © 2023 by the University of Twente is licensed under CC BY 4.0 (Attribution 4.0 International)

 Additional dialects could be added to wish.
 The queries in ```queries-pseudo-code.txt``` can be used for convenient translation to any other dialect.
 Currently, QuestionMark is built with PostgreSQL-based databases in mind.